yaoxiaoxi/yaoxiaoxi.github.io/kpop/girls_group_top_100/kpop_girls_group_top_100_of_2022.md

 - AKMU - NAKKA (with IU)
 - Whee In - You, you (Nth Romance X Whee In)
 - BIBI - Maybe If
+- LE SSERAFIM - Sour Grape
+- LE SSERAFIM - Good Parts (when the quality is bad but i am)
+- LE SSERAFIM - The Great Mermaid
+- LE SSERAFIM - No Celestial
+- LE SSERAFIM - The Hydra
+- IVE - Royal
+- IVE - My Satisfaction
 -
 -
 -